Azure-Samples/azure-sdk-for-c-swift/README.md

 # How to use Azure SDK for C through Swift

-This is a sample implementation of the [Embedded C SDK](https://aka.ms/embeddedcsdk) which simplifies the creation of connecting Swift devices to Azure IoT services like Azure Iot Hub and DPS (Device Provisioning Service).
+This is a sample implementation of the [Embedded C SDK](https://aka.ms/embeddedcsdk) which simplifies the connection of Swift applications to Azure IoT services like Azure IoT Hub and Azure Device Provisioning Service (DPS).

 ## Architecture view

-The illustration below shows the Swift sample taking a dependence on the Embedded C SDK which provides libraries used to access all Azure IoT functionalities.
+The illustration below shows the Swift sample taking a dependency on the Embedded C SDK which provides libraries used to access all Azure IoT functionalities.

 This SDK also implements the BYO (bring your own) network stack approach, which means device builders can choose whichever MQTT client, TLS and TCP stack that works better for their target platform.

 In this case, this sample leverages [Swift MQTT](https://github.com/matsune/swift-mqtt), [Swift NIO-SSL](https://github.com/apple/swift-nio-ssl) and [Swift NIO](https://github.com/apple/swift-nio).